 Toffee and Harris are easy playmates, having spent ten long days eyeing and pawing at each other through the big crack under our office door as Toffee was "quarantined."
 What a joke: Harris is sneezing and sniffling from Toffee anyway; viruses are airborne....
 But keeping Toffee separate did prevent the other cats from getting his intestinal parasites.
 (Or so we hope.)

 I've noticed that Possum hasn't wrestled with or washed Toffee as he did Harris.
 Maybe he will warm up to him soon.
 He doesn't seem to mind having him around.
 He might be jealous that Toffee has gotten more press coverage recently than he has.
-But Toffee joined us and watched "Downton Abbey" attentively last night, so he and Possum do have shared interest.
+But Toffee joined us and watched "Downton Abbey" attentively last night, so he and Possum do have shared interests.

 Possum has been helping me with my art history research. and we're going to get back to it now, even though it's late.
 I want to finish by the end of Thursday, so I can relax and get our tree on Friday without having to think about post-Impressionists.